onizuka-dev/articles-migration/README.md

 - `migrate-article.php`: Base script to generate article structure (template)
 - `button-helper.php`: Helper to generate `article_button` blocks with standard format (no bold, left-aligned)
+- `list-helper.php`: Helper to generate `bulletList` blocks (all lists should be bulletList, even if numbered in HTML)
 - `upload-images-to-s3.php`: Script to upload local images to S3
 - `download-images-improved.py`: Improved script to download content images
 - `migrate-urls.php`: Script to analyze and migrate URLs